herculesgabriel/readingBible/books/john.md

 `20` They replied, "It has taken forty-six years to build this temple, and you are going to raise it in three days?" `21` But the temple he had spoken of was his body. `22` After he was raised from the dead, his disciples recalled what he had said.
 Then they believed the scripture and the words that Jesus had spoken.

 `23` Now while he was in Jerusalem at the Passover Festival, many people saw the signs he was performing and believed in his name. `24` But Jesus would not entrust himself to them, for he knew all people. `25` He did not need any testimony about mankind, for he knew what was in each person.

+## 3

+### Jesus Teaches Nicodemus

+`1` Now there was a Pharisee, a man named Nicodemus who was a member of the Jewish ruling council. `2` He came to Jesus at night and said, "Rabbi, we know that you are a teacher who has come from God.
+For no one could perform the signs you are doing if God were not with him."

+`3` Jesus replied, "**Very truly I tell you, no one can see the kingdom of God unless they are born again.**"

+`4` "How can someone be born when they are old?"
+Nicodemus asked.
+"Surely they cannot enter a second time into their mother's womb to be born!"

+`5` Jesus answered, "**Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.** `6` **Flesh gives birth to flesh, but the Spirit gives birth to spirit.** `7` **You should not be surprised at my saying, 'You must be born again.'** `8` **The wind blows wherever it pleases.
+You hear its sound, but you cannot tell where it comes from or where it is going.
+So it is with everyone born of the Spirit.**"